Why are we here?

 Around 1988, the Cape Cod Council on Alcoholism opened a small facility on Cove Road in Orleans.
 This meeting space came to be known as Pause A While or “The Pause”.
 The meetings held at The Pause quickly because very popular and were often standing room only.
 The various meetings moved briefly to another location before moving to a leased building at 26 Giddiah Hill Road in 2000 for 22 years.

 Individuals attending meetings held at The Pause come from all areas of the Cape.
 In addition, vacationers from across the United States and throughout the world attend meetings while visiting the Cape.
 In many cases they have been returning to meetings held at The Pause for decades.

-In 2011, Pause A While, Inc. was formed to ensure future access to its current location.
+In 2011, Pause A While, Inc. was formed to ensure future access to its then location in Orleans.
 Pause A While, Inc. is an independent nonprofit organization and is not affiliated with any 12-step program or organization.
 In 2023, we acquired a new building and moved into our new home which is located at 250 Underpass Rd., Brewster, MA